rkan0/figures_publications/readme.md

 Figures not published/submitted elsewhere.
-Includes code, sample dataset, and PDF of figure.
+Includes code, sample dataset, and PNG of figure.

 ## scatterplot with connected paired data points